SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/README.md

-# DSAG Betriebtsag 2024 - HandsOn SAP Terraform Provider for SAP BTP
+# DSAG Betriebstag 2024 - HandsOn SAP Terraform Provider for SAP BTP

 ## Goal of this HandsOn 🎯